raystack/dagger/docs/docs/guides/choose_source.md

 </configuration>
 ```

-You can look into the official [GCS Hadoop Connectors](https://github.com/GoogleCloudDataproc/hadoop-connectors/blob/master/gcs/CONFIGURATION.md)
+You can look into the official [GCS Hadoop Connectors](https://github.com/GoogleCloudDataproc/hadoop-connectors/blob/master/gcs/CONFIGURATION.md) documentation to know more on how to edit
-documentation to know more on how to edit this xml as per your needs.
+this xml as per your needs.

+Dagger allows configuring a single data source per stream.
+The [SOURCE_DETAILS](../reference/configuration.md#source_details)
+configuration inside STREAMS environment variable needs to be set to the desired source name and source type, along with
+other dependent configs.
+For the full list of configuration, please check [here](../reference/configuration.md).